The Best Beauty Treatments Celebrities Swear by for Awards Season

-In addition to hair and makeup, celebrities opt for the best beauty services ahead of awards season to appear and feel absolutely gorgeous at the back-to-back shows and parties.
+With so many shows lined up back-to-back (Critics' Choice Awards and SAG Awards are coming up!), stars know all eyes will be on them more than ever, and getting the best of the best treatments to ensure flawless red carpet moments are a must.

-To get insight into all the luxurious treatments stars swear by for major events -- from facials to body wellness to lash extensions -- we've tapped celebrity aestheticians, doctors and beauty experts to detail the best treatments they give to their A-list clients.
+In addition to hair and makeup, celebs have access to top-tier doctors, aestheticians and other experts to kickstart the head-to-toe beauty preparation months in advance.
+Think facials, injectables, teeth whitening, lymphatic drainage massage -- the list goes on.

-Ahead, get the scoop on why stars look so dang good on the red carpet.
+Ahead, get the scoop straight from the pros on how their A-list clients look so dang good on the red carpet.

 TackingLift Treatment